cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.22 DNS TXT Record with Persistent Value

-Confirming the Applicant's control over a FQDN by verifying the presence of a Persistent DCV TXT Record identifying the Applicant.
+Confirming the Applicant's control over the ADN by verifying the presence of a Persistent DCV TXT Record identifying the Applicant.
 The record MUST be placed at the "`_validation-persist`" label prepended to the Authorization Domain Name being validated (i.e., "`_validation-persist.[Authorization Domain Name]`").
-For this method, the CA MUST NOT use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
 This prohibition overrides the Authorization Domain Name definition.
-CNAME records MAY be followed when resolving the Persistent DCV TXT Record.

-The CA MUST confirm the Persistent DCV TXT Record’s RDATA value fulfills the following requirements:

 1. The RDATA value MUST conform to the `issue-value` syntax as defined in RFC 8659, Section 4.2; and
 2. The `issuer-domain-name` value MUST be an Issuer Domain Name disclosed by the CA in Section 4.2 of the CA's Certificate Policy and/or Certification Practices Statement; and